A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

-We describe how many surveyed studies were used in each data category for each sub-research theme and analyzed the results with three measures as following: the number of types of data categories, the sum of utilized data categories, and the average number of data categories used per surveyed study (i.e., the sum of utilized data categories / total number of surveyed studies) by each sub-research theme as depicted in Table \ref{table:researchtheme}.
-In order to easily grasp the number of data categories used by each sub-theme in Table \ref{table:researchtheme}, we represented cells with a darker green color as the number of papers increased.
-Moreover, Table \ref{table:researchtheme} is displayed with dark red cells as the number increases to easily distinguish the number of papers for each sub-theme and the trend calculated according to the three measures.
-Accordingly, we synthesized the results of Section \ref{sec:resultsofdatacategorization} and \ref{sec:resultsofdatacategorizationviaresearch}, and interpreted the trends in utilization of data categorization for each research theme and sub-research themes.
+This section reviewed how many surveyed studies were used in each data category for each sub-theme and analyzed the results with three measures as follows: the number of types of data categories, the sum of utilized data categories (i.e., calculated by counting each data category used in the papers), and the average number of data categories used per surveyed study (i.e., the sum of utilized data categories / total number of surveyed studies) by each sub-theme as depicted in Table \ref{table:researchtheme}.
+To easily understand the number of data categories used by each sub-theme in Table \ref{table:researchtheme}, cells were marked with a darker green color as the number of papers increased.
+Moreover, Table \ref{table:researchtheme} is displayed with dark red cells as the number increases to easily distinguish the number of papers for each sub-theme and the trend calculated by three measures.
+Accordingly, this study synthesized the results of Section \ref{sec:resultsofdatacategorization} and \ref{sec:resultsofdatacategorizationviaresearch}, and interpreted the trends in utilization of data categorization for each research theme/ sub-theme.